 How can two people fall in love online?
 First of all, it is necessary to dispel the myth that the people you meet online are people built, fictitious, created just to seduce.
 In many cases, especially when people are very shy, they are able to show the best part of their “I” right through the computer screen, because they are able to break the ice, be friendly, kind, showing a thousand more features than they might have come up with during a physical encounter.
 Therefore, thanks to online dating sites many people are able to show their most interesting side and sometimes this is more than enough to seduce each other.

-However, online dating often hide many gaps.
+However, online dating often hides many gaps.
 Since we cannot decode all the extra-verbal information that is normally available during a physical meeting, a void is created, and this is where the projective mechanism of our mind comes into play.
-That is, when there are information gaps our brain tends to fill them with the data we have collected during our life experience.
+That is when there are information gaps our brain tends to fill them with the data we have collected during our life experience.

 The interesting thing is that if we have positive expectations about our relationship with that person, we tend to project characteristics of ourselves onto that person.
 Simply put: you are lonely and looking for a partner, you don’t know the person you are communicating with online, but they are nice, so fill in the gaps and lack of information with characteristics you like in order to meet your expectations.
 Thus, the relationship continues and you feel that you have some things in common with the other person, and this helps to bring you closer.
 Result: you fall in love.